hwarang97/hwarang97/README.md

 ## Hi there, I'm dolggul2 👋

-- 🌱 I’m currently learning LLM
+- 🌱 I’m currently learning BackEnd
 - 📫 How to reach me: dolggul2@gmail.com or [Linkedin](https://www.linkedin.com/in/seokje-kim-743aba32a/)

 <!--